tlswg/tls13-spec/draft-ietf-tls-tls13.md

   this length MUST generate a fatal "record_overflow" alert.

 fragment
-: The AEAD encrypted form of TLSPlaintext.fragment.
+: The AEAD encrypted form of the (possibly padded) TLSPlaintext.fragment.
 {:br }